maximthomas/openam-js-sdk/README.md

 npm run build:app
 ```

-Copy the `dist/app` folder contents to your OpenAM's war file or to extracted war contenst in your web container, for example `extui` so it could be accesible in your OpenAM context path, for example, http://openam.example.org:8080/openam/extui
+Copy the contents of the `dist/app` folder into your OpenAM WAR file (or the extracted WAR contents in your web container), e.g., into a directory like `extui`, so it could be accessible in your OpenAM context path, for example, http://openam.example.org:8080/openam/extui

-You can aslo run the application in a standalone server.
-The only condition, the servers shoud be on the same subdomain, so OpenAM's cookies could be sent from the frontend application.
+You can also run the application in a standalone server.
+The only condition, the servers shold be on the same subdomain, so OpenAM's cookies could be sent from the frontend application.

 ## As an SDK library